kenblonski/github-pages-with-jekyll/index.md

 ## Trials and Tribulations

 I'm glad you are here.
-I plan to talk about nt learnings and my successes...
+I plan to talk about my learnings and successes...